-Prior to joining Troutman Sanders, Patrick served as a judicial clerk for then Chief Judge Joel F. Dubina of the U.S. Court of Appeals of the Eleventh Circuit and Chief Judge Lisa Godbey Wood of the U.S. District Court for the Southern District of Georgia.
+Prior to joining Troutman Sanders, Patrick served as a judicial clerk for then Chief Judge Joel F. Dubina of the U.S. Court of Appeals of the Eleventh Circuit and then Chief Judge Lisa Godbey Wood of the U.S. District Court for the Southern District of Georgia.
 In addition to his private practice and clerkship experience, Patrick served as a faculty member at the University of Georgia Law School during 2016-2017.
-He has also published articles discussing arbitration and employment related issues, which have appeared in or are forthcoming in the Cincinnati Law Review and the Employee Rights and Employment Policy Journal.
+He has also published articles discussing arbitration and employment related issues, which have appeared in the Cincinnati Law Review and the Employee Rights and Employment Policy Journal.

 Patrick earned his bachelor’s degree magna cum laude from Clemson University where he was member of Phi Beta Kappa.
 He earned his law degree summa cum laude from the University of Georgia School of Law.
 During law school, he served on the executive board of the Georgia Law Review and was inducted into the Blue Key National Honor Society and the Order of the Coif.

 Away from the office, Patrick enjoys spending time with his wife, Elyse, and their daughter.